 Students may transfer in a maximum of 87 credits or 70 credits from a two-year institution.
 Students must complete 33 credits in residence at Harrisburg University of Science and Technology.
 Students must earn a cumulative 2.00 GPA or higher in all coursework and must successfully complete all of the requirements of the declared program of study for which the degree is to be awarded.

-For more information or assistance with transferring credits please reach out to Senior Admissions Counselor Brian Morris.
+For more information or assistance with transferring credits please reach out to Associate Director Brian Morris.

 Transfer Scholarships from Harrisburg University